 As any long-time Windows user will know, the operating system gets progressively more sluggish over time.
 It isn’t always Microsoft’s fault, of course.
 Your hard drive may fill up, or you may choose to install lots of programs and apps which start with Windows and run – unnecessarily - in the background consuming precious memory and CPU time.

-We’ve explained how to make a slow PC fast, and also how to use the great Refresh feature in Windows 8 (Windows 10 has this too, but it’s not called Refresh) but if you’re not happy with the results are going to do a clean install, you may be wondering how to collect together all the drivers so you can quickly install them when a new copy of Windows is installed.
+If you're looking to speed up your PC performance then first take a look at our guide here, but if you’re not happy with the results and you're going to do a clean install, you may be wondering how to collect together all the drivers so you can quickly install them again when Windows is up and running.

-The short answer is that it’s not easy or guaranteed.
-There are many utilities – mostly free – which claim to be able to do this, but when you come to use that backup you may well find that it doesn’t work.
+There are many utilities – mostly free – which claim to be able to backup and restore drivers, but when you come to use that backup you may well find that it doesn’t work.
 The utility might not have backed up all the necessary files, and we’ve heard several reports of Windows throwing up errors such as “this driver is not digitally signed”.

 The best plan is to go to your PC or laptop manufacturer’s website and download all the drivers (which will be the latest versions) for your specific model before you start the installation.
 This way, you won’t be left without networking drivers, and therefore no way to get online and download some.

-In-place upgrades of Windows keep your files, programs and settings.
+If you’re upgrading Windows, then your files, programs and settings should be kept.
 This also includes drivers, so generally there’s no need to have a copy for installing them afterwards.
 Occasionally a driver won’t work with the newer version of Windows, but in that case you’d have to download a new one from the manufacturer’s website anyway.
-With Windows 10, it’s typically your printer that won’t work, but in our experience, the driver is still there: you merely need to delete the printer in the Control Panel and add it again.
+With Windows 10 you might just need to uninstall any problematic hardware in the Control Panel and add it again.

 System drivers, such as the motherboard chipset and all of its features: networking, sound, USB ports etc., should work as expected.
 With laptops, you should find that the touchpad and touchscreen (if fitted) work, but manufacturer-specific shortcut keys may not.